JMMC-OpenDev/a2p2/README.rst

  -u USERNAME, --username USERNAME  use another user login in history's comments.
  -v, --verbose                     Verbose

-A GUI is run if your python installation supports gtk, else a text UI will run.
+A GUI is run if your python installation supports tkinter or gtk, else a text UI will run.

 Once Aspro2_ is running and a2p2_ is connected to an OB submission service (using P2API_) :
  * select your target